ferdium/ferdium-app/README.md

 ### What is Ferdi ?

-Ferdi is based on Franz - a messaging browser already used by thousands of people.
-Due to this, Ferdi is compatible with all Franz recipes and your existing Franz account.
-Ferdi is a messaging browser that allows you to combine your favorite messaging services into one application and doesn't restrict its usage.
-Use every service you want, as many times as you want and how you want.
+Ferdi is a messaging browser that allows you to combine your favorite messaging services into one application.
+It is based on Franz - a software already used by thousands of people - with the difference that Ferdi gives you many additonal features and doesn't restrict its usage!
+Ferdi is compatible with your existing Franz account so you can continue right where you left off.
+Find out more about Ferdi and its features on [getferdi.com](https://getferdi.com).

 ### What Ferdi looks like ?